zama-ai/concrete/concrete-core/docs/dev/benchmarking_backends.md

 ## Create a new module alongside the core one

-Let's start by editing the `main.rs` file of `concrete-benchmark`, to have:
+Let's start by editing the `main.rs` file of `concrete-benchmark` to have:

 ```
 # [cfg(feature = "backend_core")]